 Custom Skived Tubing Made to Your Specifications

-Our skived tubing can be custom-tailored to meet your application and performance requirements.
-Options for skived tubing include, but are not limited to, the following.
+Our skived catheter tubing can be custom-tailored to meet your application and performance requirements.
+Options for custom skived tubing include, but are not limited to, the following.

 - Skived exit ports can be provided at either end (or both ends) of the tubing

 - Skiving can be added at the proximal end of tubing to provide access to lumens for luer port attachments, guide wire channels, or wire pull exits for deflectable catheter shafts

 - Proximal end-skiving can also be used to provide fluid-tight seals for actuating components

 - Skived tubing can include braid or coil reinforcements within tube walls.
-Skiving can go through the reinforcements, or reinforcement can be terminated to allow the skiving to create an exit along the tubing’s non-reinforced length.
+It can go through the reinforcements, or the reinforcement can be terminated to allow the skiving to create an exit along the tubing’s non-reinforced length.